bhall66/IMSAI-8080/Altair-Basic/README.md

-"BASIC.asm" is the an annotated disassembly of the 4K version Altair BASIC 3.2.
+"BASIC.asm" is an annotated disassembly of the 4K version Altair BASIC 3.2.
 It builds on the disassembly provided by Charles Mangin on his GitHub site and on Reuben Harris' excellent descriptions at altairbasic.org.